Jenny Wilson (politician): 2018 U.S. Senate campaign

 In July 2017, Wilson announced her intention to run in 2018 for the U.S. Senate against Orrin Hatch.
 In January 2018, Hatch announced he would retire at the end of his seventh term, leaving the seat open.
 Wilson raised nearly $140,000 in the second-quarter fundraising period.
-The Republican Party eventually selected 2012 presidential nominee Mitt Romney to run against Wilson to replace Hatch.
+The Republican Party eventually selected 2012 presidential nominee Mitt Romney to run against Wilson to succeed Hatch.

-Wilson lost the election on November 6, 2018, gaining 328,541 votes to Romney's 665,215.
+Wilson lost the election on November 6, 2018, to Romney by 336,674 votes.
 Wilson had raised and spent just under $1 million on her campaign, compared to Romney's $5 million.

 Mayor of Salt Lake County

-Selection
+Selection and elections

 On January 25, 2019, Salt Lake County Democratic central committee members selected Wilson to serve the remainder of the mayoral term of Ben McAdams, who won election to Congress in the 2018 midterms and resigned to assume his congressional seat.
 She was sworn in on January 29, 2019 at the Salt Lake County Government Center.

+In 2020, Wilson was re-elected to a full term as County Mayor, defeating Republican Riverton Mayor Trent Staggs by 37,463 votes.

+In 2024 She was re-elected to a second full term, defeating Republican Erin Rider by 48,902 votes.

 Tenure

 Wilson has announced plans to form a new Office of Environmental Services in the county government to focus on improving air quality.
 Wilson has filed comments with the Utah state Supreme Court asking for DACA recipients (known as "Dreamers") to practice law in Utah.

-In 2020, Wilson was elected to a full term as County Mayor, against Republican Riverton mayor Trent Staggs and Green Party candidate, environmental activist Michael Cundick.